Kyle Guy

-Kyle Joseph Guy (born August 11, 1997) is an American professional basketball player for the Joventut Badalona of the Liga ACB.
-He played college basketball for the Virginia Cavaliers as a shooting guard for three years and was named the NCAA Tournament Most Outstanding Player during his junior season before declaring for the draft.
+Kyle Joseph Guy (born August 11, 1997) is an American professional basketball player for the Noblesville Boom, the NBA G League affiliate of the Indiana Pacers of the National Basketball Association (NBA).
+He played college basketball for Virginia as a shooting guard for three years and was named the NCAA Tournament Most Outstanding Player during his junior season.
 In high school, he was Indiana Mr. Basketball and a McDonald's All-American.

 Early years

 Guy attended Lawrence Central High School in Indianapolis, Indiana.
 He was a varsity letter-winner all four years at Lawrence Central.
-On January 18, 2016, Guy was named a McDonald's All-American.
-After averaging 23.5 points, 5.6 rebounds and 3.7 assists during his senior season, Guy was selected as Indiana's Mr. Basketball.
+On January 18, 2016, he was named a McDonald's All-American.
+After averaging 23.5 points, 5.6 rebounds and 3.7 assists during his senior season, he was selected as Indiana Mr. Basketball.
 On October 20, 2014, Guy committed to playing college basketball at Virginia, selecting the Cavaliers over offers from schools such as California, Xavier, and Indiana.

 College career

-On November 22, 2016, in his fourth career college game, Kyle Guy led all players with 20 points and five three-pointers against Grambling State.
+On November 22, 2016, in his fourth career college game, Guy led all players with 20 points and five three-pointers against Grambling State.
 As a freshman, he averaged 7.5 points per game and shot 49.5 percent from the three-point line.

 Guy scored a career-high 29 points in a 76–67 win against VCU on November 17, 2017.
 He had 22 points, including five three-pointers, in a 76–67 victory over Syracuse on January 10, 2018.
-In the 2018 ACC tournament, Guy led Virginia to a conference tournament championship, where he averaged 16.7 points per game earning him tournament MVP honors.
+In the 2018 ACC tournament, he led Virginia to a conference tournament championship, where he averaged 16.7 points per game, earning him tournament MVP honors.

-Prior to the 2018–19 season, Guy was named to the pre-season watchlists for the Jerry West Award, John R. Wooden Award, and for the Naismith College Player of the Year.
+Prior to the 2018–19 season, Guy was named to the pre-season watchlists for the Jerry West Award, John R. Wooden Award, and Naismith College Player of the Year.

-Guy set a new career-high with 30 points against Marshall on December 31, 2018.
+Guy set a new career high with 30 points against Marshall on December 31, 2018.
 He recorded his first collegiate double-double with 25 points and 10 rebounds on March 30, 2019, against Purdue in the 2019 NCAA tournament, helping the Cavaliers advance to the program's first Final Four since 1984 in the process.
-On April 6, 2019, in Virginia's Final Four matchup against Auburn, Guy hit three consecutive free throws with 0.6 seconds left after being fouled on a corner 3 to help the Cavaliers reach their first-ever national championship game.
+On April 6, 2019, in Virginia's Final Four matchup against Auburn, he hit three consecutive free throws with 0.6 seconds left after being fouled on a corner 3 to help the Cavaliers reach their first-ever national championship game.
 Guy scored 24 points in Virginia's 85–77 overtime win in the championship game, and was named the tournament's Most Outstanding Player.